denten-papers/blunt-instrumental/blunt.md

 examine the implemented code.
 Yet higher level encapsulations of NLTK (like a web-based topic modeler, for example) would further remove the user from the logic.
-Each layer of abstraction introduces its own set of assumptions, compromises, and complexity.
+Each layer of abstraction introduces its own set of assumptions, compromises, and complications.
 The resulting (hypothetical) web application may look easy to use.
 Yet, paradoxically, the ease would be gained at the expense of added (and hidden) complexity.

 Hidden complexity puts the user in danger of resembling those hapless astronomers who receive wondrous pictures from broken telescopes.
-To avoid falling into such a trap, in the way of actual astronomers, we would have learn to disassemble the device, gaining access to those inner-most meaning-making mechanisms.
+To avoid falling into such a trap, in the way of actual astronomers, we would have learn to disassemble the device, gaining access to its inner-most meaning-making mechanisms.
 There are no other logical ways to make the tool simpler.
 Any attempt to repackage it further only adds another layer of obfuscation.